khanjason/ac31007Team11/Sprint 2/README.md

 Closing:
   Be careful with merging on Git.
 To implement by priority: distance shown, search feature, live location.
 If we run out of time it is okay, as clients have told us what to prioritise

+Scrum 5 (07/02/20)
+Opening:
+  We ave our demo sorted and working, progress has been really good.
+Now we have to go to client meeting, remember to all be professional and polite

+Jason:
+  Supervising Git flow, and ensuring inegration goes smoothly

+Lin:
+  Helped with UI implementation/integration

+Paul:
+  Integrated search by laymans terms function.
+Allows user to enter english words as input, as opposed to medical code for the procedure.
+If multiple procedures may apply, then all are returned and the user can select which they want

+Melvin:
+  Integrate order results by distance/price into final UI

+Kyle:
+  Finished UI changes.
+Made hospital results shown in labels with buttons, so as easier to see.
+Also integrated distance changes

+Arran:
+  Added functionality for user to request a route to be shown between their location and their selected hospital.

+Close:
+  Happy with everyones work, lets go over our process/prep for the client meeting again before heading up.

+No additional features/tasks have been given to each team member, but if there was anther sprint then this would be done.
+After speaking to the clients, these are the other tasks we would tackle:
+  Finish live location and accessibility integration.
+Start functionality for method of editing dataset (add/delete/edit), and start functionality for allowing users to give a custom ranking.
+We would also show distances of hospitals on the map, as well as giving tooltips on the map to show further info.
+We could also add a feature to allow users the ability to adjust the current filter while on the map screen, to save them moving between screens so much.